crytic/building-secure-contracts/not-so-smart-contracts/solidity/dangerous_strict_equalities/README.md

         return this.balance == 100 ether;
     }
 ```

-`Crowdsale` relies on `fund_reached` to know when to stop the sale of tokens. `Crowdsale` reaches 100 ether.
-Bob sends 0.1 ether.
-As a result, `fund_reached` is always false and the crowdsale never ends.
+`Crowdsale` relies on `fund_reached` to know when to stop the sale of tokens.
+If `Crowdsale` reaches 100 ether and Bob sends 0.1 ether, `fund_reached` is always false and the crowdsale would never end.

 ### Mitigations

-- Don't use strict equality to determine if an account has enough ethers or tokens.
+- Don't use strict equality to determine if an account has sufficient ethers or tokens.
-- Use [Slither](https://github.com/crytic/slither/) or [crytic.io](https://crytic.io/) to detect the issue
+- Use [slither](https://github.com/crytic/slither/) to detect this issue.